MarcStan/host-merger/Readme.md

 NetGuard does not.
 It only accepts a single hostfile.

-To still get the same level of blocking, this tool merges them all into one.
+To still get the same level of blocking, this tool merges them all into one list.

 It takes a list of input files and periodically merges them into a single global list.

+## Features

+* deduplication
+* IPv4 and IPv6 format
+* whitelist to override domains
+* cheap thanks to Azure functions

 ## Setup